Black Friday (1940 film): Production

 The original story treatment was titled Friday the Thirteenth before being changed to Black Friday.
 In January 1939, Universal announced that Willis Cooper was working on the script, with Bela Lugosi and Boris Karloff probably to star.
 In August, Curt Siodmak and Eric Taylor were assigned to write the script.

 Universal cast Lugosi as the doctor and Karloff as the professor.
 For unknown reasons, Karloff insisted on playing the doctor.
 Rather than a straight switch though, Lugosi was given the minor role of another gangster, while character actor Stanley Ridges was brought in to play the professor.
 In later years, writer Curt Siodmak claimed Karloff felt he was not a good enough actor to play the dual role of the kindly professor-turned-murderous gangster, but it is more likely that his appearance and voice could not be changed completely enough to make the switch convincing.
-(Karloff played a dual role in the 1935 film The Black Room but the two characters were identical twins.)
+(Karloff played a dual role in the 1935 film The Black Room but the two characters were identical twins.
+He finally played a character with a second, murderous persona that has a dramatically different appearance in the 1958 film The Haunted Strangler.)

 The film provided a rare opportunity for Ridges.

 By December, the title had changed to Black Friday.
 Arthur Lubin reportedly got the job of directing on the strength of his work on The Big Guy.
 Filming started 27 December 1939.

 During filming, Manley Hall reportedly hypnotised Lugosi on set.